svvsdIC/svvsdcallforcode/README.md

 ## Short Description

-* Using IBM Watson to bridge the gap between generations.
+* Using IBM Watson to bridge the gap between generations *

 ## Architecture